choderalab/yank/docs/algorithms.rst

   On the other hand, if multiple orientations are relevant but cannot be sampled during the imposition of additional restraints, this can cause the resulting free energy estimate to be heavily biased.

 In principle, both types of restraints would be used in tandem: One restraint would define the bound complex, while another restraint would be turned to reduce the amount of sampling required to evaluate alchemical free energy differences.
-In the current version of YANK, only one restraint can be used at a time.
+Multiple restraints can be used at once, and they can all be controlled independently or by the same variables.
 More guidance is given for each restraint type below.

 .. _standard_state_algorithm: